unstoppabledomains/unstoppable-ios-app/README.md

 4. Enter all the real IDs.

+5. Use scheme `TESTFLIGH DEV` to run the app in debug mode.

-5. Build and Run the project.
+6. Build and Run the project.